octo-technology/OpenTezos/docs/defi/token-standards.md

 NFTs have additionally been used to represent the right to own, use, and exchange digital art collectibles, multimedia, in-game assets, permissions, insurance, and much more [[1]](/defi/token-standards#references).
 [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/) is the most popular NFT token standard on Ethereum.

-Within Tezos, the latest token standard is `FA2` and this standard supports a wide range of token types: fungible, non-fungible, non-transferable, as well as multi-asset contracts.
+Within Tezos, the latest token standard is `FA2` (standing for Financial Application 2) and this standard supports a wide range of token types: fungible, non-fungible, non-transferable, as well as multi-asset contracts.
+This standard is the successor to FA1.2 that only supports fungible tokens but is still widely used in the Tezos DeFi ecosystem.

 ![](../../static/img/defi/tokens.svg)
 <small className="figure">FIGURE 1: Illustration of the FA2 token standard.</small>